 HVA 1201 Basic HVAC Systems with Cooling

 Basic concepts and theory of heating, ventilating, air conditioning and refrigeration systems.
 Foundations in the applications of cooling principles in light commercial equipment.
-Major components include refrigerant flow through equipment, applications of equipment to the refrigeration cycle, heat transfer fundamentals and preparation for the Environmental Protection Agency (EPA) refrigerant handler's certification exam.
+Major components include refrigerant flow through equipment, applications of equipment to the refrigeration cycle, heat transfer fundamentals, customer service, and preparation for the Environmental Protection Agency (EPA) refrigerant handler's certification exam.
 Two classroom, two lab hours per week.

 Division: Science, Mathematics and Engineering

 Prereqs: MAT 0100 or MAT 0600 or MAT 1110